DIDSR/bias.myti.report/README.md

 ### Page 3 (Report Page)
 1. Previews for bias visualization figures.
 Click on the figure for display.
 2. Selected figure will be displayed along with the description below.
 3. Click the "Save Report" button to save the selected figure and description as a report.
-An example report can be viewed [here](https://github.com/DIDSR/myti.report/blob/main/example/Example_report.pdf).
+Example reports are included in the [example folder](https://github.com/DIDSR/myti.report/blob/main/example).

 ![Page_1](assets/page_3.png)